top of page

 Culture

-The Old Parsonage museum is one of the oldest buildings in Somerset East, and houses artifacts from families that lived in the house.
+The Old Parsonage museum is one of the oldest buildings in KwaNojoli (formerly Somerset East), and houses artifacts from families that lived in the house.

-The Somerset East Museum is nestled at the foot of the Boschberg Mountain.
+The KwaNojoli Museum is nestled at the foot of the Boschberg Mountain.
 It is one of the oldest buildings in town, the ground was originally given to the Wesleyan Missionaries for their chapel.

 The museum is laid out mostly as a residence to depict the lives of the Dutch Reformed Church ministers that resided in the house, but some additional exhibitions have been commissioned in recent years, to include a more rounded history of the area and all it's people.